icplayer/icplayer/README.md

 ## How to contrubute

 If you want to contribute to this project, fork it, make changes and send pull request.

+## Redistributing

+icplayer source code is distributed under the Apache 2.0 License. icplayer may be freely redistributed, subject to the provisions of these licenses.